raypayforchains/RayPay/README.md

 ## Contributing

-We welcome contributions to Ray!
+We welcome contributions to RayPay!
 Please follow the guidelines in each repository for contribution details.

 ## License